TooTallNate/n8.io-old/articles/converting-a-c-library-to-gyp.markdown

 ```

 The `msvs_settings` configuration stuff at the top ensures that we end up with
-statically built libraries and executables.
-These values match up with how node.js
+statically built libraries and executables on Windows.
+This boilerplate isn't
+strictly necessary, but it matches up with some defaults set in node.js'
-addons are build, which is important.
-The empty `targets` array will end up with
+`common.gypi` file, and I like to stay consistent.
+The empty `targets` array will
-the definitions to build the lame library, as well as a simple test program.
+end up with the definitions to build `libmp3lame`, as well as a simple test
+program.

 ### Adding the platform-specific files